- U-M Faculty Fellowships

 - Writing sample (such as articles or chapters of books no more than 6000 words, excluding footnotes and bibliography) or scholarly work sample (creative work such as audio/visual aids or portfolio placed on a website with the URL provided as a file)

-- Acknowledgement of Application Form signed by the head(s) of the unit(s) in which you hold funded appointments.
+- Acknowledgement of Application form signed by the head(s) of the unit(s) in which you hold funded appointments (upload with other application materials)

 The selection committee will consider only those applications that are complete and that adhere to the specified word and page limits.